 Historically, the latest discoveries have unfolded to the world, the buried treasures of ancient civilization and splendour, which point to its surprisingly great past.
 For the Muslims of India, particularly, it has some significance from the religious point of view as well.
 No Indian Muslim will, I am sure, ever forget that it was through this province that the first caravan of Islam passed on its way to the other parts of India, and as such I, even on the sentimental grounds, feel emboldened to claim your support in the solution of the problem which confront us.
 As a matter of fact, I am sure, that your meeting here on this occasion will not only help us in the solution of our national problems but will result in the formation of new caravan conveying the commodity of Muslim unity, solidarity and strength to the rest of India.
-I long to see that happy day and hoping as I do, that it is not distinct.
-I am sure I will be able to see it even though it is now the evening of my life.
+I long to see that happy day and hoping as I do, that it is now the evening of my life.11

-Hamida Khuhro, ed.
+9 Hamida Khuhro, ed.
 Documents of Separation of Sind from Bombay Presidency (Islamabad: Islamic University, 1982) Vol. 1: XX; Khulhro, Sufferings of Sind, 55.